 Cybersecurity Training for Employees

-Cybersecurity training for employees is more than preparing your IT team with the latest anti-virus software and security best practices.
+On site Cybersecurity training for employees is more than preparing your IT team with the latest anti-virus software and security best practices.
 Since the IT department makes up just a small fraction of your company, it’s critical that every staff member understands cybersecurity threats and how to protect themselves and your company from an attack.

 - New policies and procedures for handling sensitive information